web3/web3.js/docs/docs/glossary/json_interface.md

 -   `inputs`: an array of objects, each of which contains:
     -- `name`: the name of the parameter;
     -- `type`: the canonical type of the parameter.
-    -- `indexed`: true if the field is part of the log’s topics, false if it one of the log’s data segment.
+    -- `indexed`: true if the field is part of the log’s topics, false if it is one of the log’s data segment.
     -- `anonymous`: true if the event was declared as anonymous.

 #### Example